johnwoodill/Assault-Weapon-Count/README.md

 **Variables**

 *Assault Weapons*: number of assault weapons used in each year.
-Data describes weapon as rifle (assault).
+Data describes weapon as "rifle (assault)"

-*Fatalities*: fatalities per 100 million people summed over year *Fatalities (sign of mental health)*: fatalities per 100 million people summed over year.
-Indicator of sign of mental health described in data as yes -- does not include unclear.
+*Fatalities*: fatalities per 100 million people summed over individual year

+*Fatalities (sign of mental health)*: fatalities per 100 million people summed over individual year.
+Indicator for sign of mental health described in data as "yes" -- does not include "unclear."

-*Events*: events over 20 killed are labeled by year
+*Events*: events over 20 killed are labeled in box by year

+*Population*: U.S. population data from FRED.
+Population for 2017 was estimated based on the growth rate from the last 10 years.

 **R Code:**